NMF-FFB: Non-negative matrix factorization with feedforward-feedback structure: Applications

-These pathways are consistent with epidemiological evidence that pollutants such as CO and SO$_2$ elevate cardiovascular risk \citep{brook2010}, and NMF-SEM recovers this distinction in a fully data-driven manner while confirming negligible latent feedback.
+These pathways are corroborated by NMF-FFB's bootstrap inference at $p{<}0.001$ (CO and SO$_2$ on the cardiovascular factor: $\Theta_2 = 0.50$ and $0.24$, respectively; Table~\ref{tab:la_struct_compare}) and align with epidemiological evidence that pollutants elevate cardiovascular risk \citep{brook2010}; NMF-FFB recovers this distinction in a fully data-driven manner while confirming negligible latent feedback (all $\Theta_1$ entries bootstrap-non-significant, consistent with $\hat\rho(X\Theta_1)\!\approx\!0.002$).

-Overall, the analysis indicates that NMF-SEM identifies two distinct mortality components and that latent feedback is negligible in this setting.
+Overall, the analysis indicates that NMF-FFB identifies two distinct mortality components and that latent feedback is negligible in this setting; the five-method comparison in Table~\ref{tab:real_comp} confirms that the predictive fit of NMF-FFB on LA matches that of NMF-FF (which sets $\Theta_1{=}0$ a priori) and is essentially tied with both the saturated OLS-MIMIC baseline and the Standard SEM benchmark (lavaan ML).